InseeFrLab/mui-icons-material-lazy/README.md

 # mui-icons-material-lazy

-This NPM module is meant to be used in conjunction with [`onyxia-ui`](https://github.com/InseeFrLab/onyxia-ui) The idea behind it is to be ables to use [the `@mui/icons-material` catalog of icons](https://mui.com/material-ui/material-icons/) even if the icons that will be used aren't known at build time.
+The idea behind this NPM lib is to be ables to use [the `@mui/icons-material` catalog of icons](https://mui.com/material-ui/material-icons/) even if the icons that will be used aren't known at build time.

 Since including all 2000+ icons in the bundle would make the bundle size explode there is a need for a solution that enables to load the icons lazily